In This Article

 - do frequent stand-up meetings.
 Daily or weekly stand-up meetings will enable you and your team to update your manager on the work status.

-Pro-Tip: Send your goals for the one-on-one meeting or your questions ahead of time.
-Use examples like this:
+Pro-Tip: Send your goals or questions for the meeting ahead of time.
+Something like:

 - In our one-on-one next week, I would love to discuss ____.